 After the Drive

-Feel good about helping save lives; as a host, you facilitated many donations that might not have been made otherwise – each of which can help save up to three lives.
+Feel good about helping save lives; as a host, you facilitated many donations that might not have been made otherwise – each one can help save more than one life

 Get your drive results from your Red Cross representative.
 They can share with you how many units were collected relative to your goal.